Jambo (greeting): First use

 The spoken word "Jambo" was once used as a greeting among traders of the Swahili coast of southeast Africa.
 While less formal, it is in widespread use in East Africa and beyond.
 While similar in use to the English word "hello," it really meant to come and settle one's affairs in the business sense.
 It was used by traders from India, China and other lands before the Portuguese Vasco da Gama visited the area in 1498.
 It is in current use.

 Colonial use

-During the European "Scramble for Africa" which brought a period of Imperialism and East African European colonialism, the Swahili word "Bwana" was used to refer to the Europeans.
+During the western European "Scramble for Africa" which brought a period of Imperialism and East African European colonialism, the Swahili word "Bwana" was used to refer to the western Europeans.
 Briefly, the word today refers to "Mister" or big boss or an important person, and is occasionally used in a derogatory manner.
 But the historical reality of it was simply "Master."
 The British dictionary or older English usage refers the word "Master" as a male person who is in charge of others or of a task; Large British sailing ships, for example, typically had both a captain and a sailing master, the latter in charge of the detailed handling of the ship.
 In many ways in East Africa the combined phrase "Jambo Bwana!"
 (Hello, Master!) became viewed as "Hello, Slave Driver" or "Hello, Slave Master" by those seeking independence especially in Colonial East Africa.